Is Marbella Safe? All Your Questions Answered By a Local

 Here are some things to consider before hiking in Marbella:

-If you visit Marbella in winter or early spring, hiking is an excellent option because it isn’t too cold or warm.
+If you visit Marbella in winter or early spring, hiking is an excellent option because it isn’t too cold or too warm.

 ➢ Have a look at the hiking route in advance.
 Is it easy or difficult?
 Is it a relatively flat path or a rocky one?
 My favourite website to check all these things and get useful tips from other travellers is AllTrails, but I also recommend checking out the tourism board website.